Should I buy a used EV? Read these used EV buying tips

 The Kia e-Niro is one of the most capable cars on the market, let alone being one of the best electric ones.
 There's lots of room in the back and instant response from the electric motor means you can have plenty of fun too.

-Kia started electrifying the Niro back in 2019, meaning that older versions are hitting the used car market at very reasonable prices.
+Kia started electrifying the Niro back in 2019, meaning that older versions are hitting the used car market at very reasonable prices of around £15,000-£16,000.